jbexta/AgentPilot/README.md

 ## Known Issues

+- Switching chats while a response is generating causes issues.
+This will be fixed in the group-chat update
-- App frozen on me twice, I think something related to moving the window with the custom implementation.
+- App has frozen on me twice, something related to moving the window.
 Workaround for now is to restart the app
-- Slight delay when opening Agents page
+- Hard coded actions aren't implemented in the GUI yet

 ### Agent Settings